 When you consider that Maastricht is among the oldest cities in the Netherlands, dating back to the time of the Romans, it’s of little wonder that it was picked as the headquarters for TEFAF, the annual fine arts show which touts more than 7,000 years of art history.
 Populated with historical buildings and bisected by a series underground tunnels dating to Napoleonic times, Maastricht is a city that wears its history on its sleeve.
 Which isn’t to say that it submits to its past, either.
 In contrast to its cobblestone bridges and spire-topped cathedrals, Maastricht is a city with a burgeoning culinary scene, innovative design, and forward-thinking redevelopment.

-With TEFAF fast approaching, we asked Patricia Keurentjes, the DECASO dealer behind Netherlands-based dealer Bloomberry, to share her tried and true Maastricht spots.
+We recently asked Patricia Keurentjes, the DECASO dealer behind Netherlands-based dealer Bloomberry, to share her tried and true Maastricht spots.
 A world-renowned dealer, Keurentjes’s eye for discerning design is as readily apparent in her Maastricht edit as it is in her showroom.
 Each stop not only delivers on the entertainment front, but offers up impeccable atmosphere as well.
 While you’ll of course want to stop by Bloomberry in nearby Meerssen (and clear a few hours for it, trust us), these are the other stops you won’t want to miss while romping about in historic Maastricht.

 “Before we moved to Maastricht we usually stayed at the Kruisherenhotel Maastricht,” Keurentjes says.
 Located in a 5th-century Kruisheren monastery, Kruisherenhotel is operated by the renowned Oosttwegel Collection.
 If you’re looking for something a bit more intimate (and a bit more pocketbook-conscious), the Maastricht city center is also home to a wide variety of boutique hotels.
 Keurentjes personally vouches for Le Virage, Hotel Au Quartier, and Hotel Les Charmes.